QuantiModo/quantimodo-sdk-android/README.md

 ### Step 7.
 Add QTools to your application

-The Qtools module is a set of components that make it easy to create application that will take full advantage of the QuantiModo platform.
+The Qtools module is a set of components that make it easy to create an application that will take full advantage of the QuantiModo platform.
 Qtools handles:
 - Auth and token management
-- Data synchonization with the QuantiModo we service
+- Data synchronization with the QuantiModo we service
 - Network interaction using [RoboSpice](https://github.com/stephanenicolas/robospice)

 Using Maven: